MacDonald of Ardnamurchan: 16th century

-17th century to present

 By 1618 the MacDonalds or MacIains of Ardnamurchan had lost their lands through duplicity of the Clan Campbell.
-The fortunes of the clan declined and they were forced to go elsewhere.
+The fortunes of the clan declined and the many tenants and followers were forced to go elsewhere.
 Many settled in Moidart under the Clan Macdonald of Clanranald whilst others migrated east to Badenoch, and others found new homes in the Scottish Lowlands.
 Many MacIains settled in Northern Ireland during the Ulster Plantations, with many of these travelling to the Americas.
 Later in the 1800s, MacIains commonly settled in Australia and New Zealand.
 Many MacIain derivatives like "McKain" and "McKean", can also be plentifully found all over Scotland in Birth and Marriage records from the 1600s to the present.
 In recent years, there has been renewed interest in clan MacIain identity, especially in the diaspora residing in the United States.
 Although scattered, clan MacIain still has many thousands of descendants worldwide.